mattkgross/PrincPaper/Writeup.md

 **Semantics & Attributes**

-Two possible outcomes may be provided in regards to the evaluation of the static_if predicate.
+Two possible outcomes may be provided in regards to the evaluation of the *static_if* predicate.
 The first, to be executed upon confirmation of a predicate match, is required.
 The second outcome may be listed using the else keyword.
 If no listing is made for the else condition, then an empty condition will be implied.
-The evaluation of the predicate and selection of the ensuing code sequence to execute, however, is proposed to be performed during compilation time, rather than run time, when using static_if.
-To guarantee evaluation, the predicate type passed to static_if must be analogous (and convertible) to a boolean type.
+The evaluation of the predicate and selection of the ensuing code sequence to execute, however, is proposed to be performed during compilation time, rather than run time, when using *static_if*.
+To guarantee evaluation, the predicate type passed to *static_if* must be analogous (and convertible) to a boolean type.
 In order to ensure the ability of the predicate's evaluation at compile time, it must be a constant expression.
 Just as with normal if statements, nesting of loops, as well as else if statements, would be permitted.

 Upon the evaluation of the predicate, the correct resulting path is selected and then put in queue for compilation.
 The other path is discarded.
 In this case, we see an example of non-strict evaluation in that the unused path is discarded regardless of correctness or value.
 Only the correct path is then evaluated during compilation.
 In addition, this signifies that, at compile time, only one section of code (rather than both) would be required to be tokenized, compiled, and run.
 The section to which the predicate evaluation does not apply would simply be ignored by the compiler (again, showing a non-strict evaluative nature).

 In terms of scoping, this implementation would adhere to the scopes of namespace, class, and block.
 There is even the possibility this could extend to wherever C++ permits braces.
-In a general sense it would be expected that static_if would adhere to similar scoping as static_assert.
-This scoping is significant in broadening the number of data types that the static_if can evaluate, as well as allowing static_if to span a broader range of application.
+In a general sense it would be expected that *static_if* would adhere to similar scoping as *static_assert*.
+This scoping is significant in broadening the number of data types that the *static_if* can evaluate, as well as allowing *static_if* to span a broader range of application.
 An example of this broader scope can be seen within implementation using templates.

 In a hypothetical situation, one may have a series of *constexpr* function templates, each resembling the below code: